GoogleChromeLabs/web-audio-samples/assets/lit-html/README.md

 > ## 🛠 Status: stable
 > At the time of writing this document, lit-html was in development and not even a 1.0 release.
-As of 2022 there is a version 2 and maybe, at the time of reading this, ther are even other ones.
+As of 2022 there is a version 2 and maybe, at the time of reading this, there are even more recent ones.
 Therefore please provide feedback, if you find a spot, where things changed compared to out document.

 # lit-html
 HTML templates, via JavaScript template literals